anmolag10/ROS/README.md

-Gazebo Bot:
- Mybot_description:
-   1) Launch file:
-   2) URDF:
+Gazebo_bot:
-       1) Mybot.xacro : It contains the bot specific urdf code for a skid steered bot
+1) Mybot.xacro: It contains the bot specific urdf code for a skid steered bot
-       2) Mybot.gazebo: It contains the plugins used in the bot simulation on gazebo
+2) Mybot.gazebo: It contains the plugins used in the bot simulation on gazebo\
- Mybot_gazebo:
-    1) Launch File
+3)Launch File
-    2) Gazebo world for the simulation
+4)Gazebo world for the simulation

 Scripts:
  1) GPS Client : When called gives the latitude from Subscriber based on GPS Garmin 18x
  2) GPS Service : Sends Latitude values when called